Stalin (2006 film)

 Stalin is a 2006 Indian Telugu-language political action drama film directed by A. R. Murugadoss.
-It stars Chiranjeevi and Trisha while Khushbu Sundar, Prakash Raj, Sharada, Pradeep Rawat, and Brahmanandam play supporting roles.
+It stars Chiranjeevi in the titular role, with Trisha and Khushbu Sundar in other prominent roles and Prakash Raj, Sharada, Pradeep Rawat, and Brahmanandam playing supporting roles.
 The film was screened at the International Film Festival of India in the mainstream section.

 The film released on 20 September 2006.
 The film producer Nagendra Babu won the Nandi Special Jury Award.
 The film was also dubbed and released into Tamil under the same title, and remade into Hindi as Jai Ho in 2014.
 Some aspects of the plot was reported to have been inspired from 2000 film Pay It Forward.